How Tutti Frutti Clothes are Safe for Your Children

 We know that toys should be CE marked and we know there are stringent regulations for things that are sold for babies and children.
 They need batch numbers on the packaging so products can be traced if need be.

-Recently Fred and Noah and Gummee have found cheap copies of their teethers available on website like Ali Express and EBay.
+Brands like Fred and Noah and Gummee have found cheap copies of their teethers available on website like Ali Express and EBay.

 You know why these copies can be so cheap?
 They aren’t tested to the EU and UK safety standards that the originals are.